White driver denies antagonizing biracial man who shot girl

 The detective said Wilson’s girlfriend told police: “It kind of looked like they were trying to run us off the road, but I don’t know.”

-All the witnesses said Wilson fired several gunshots, with a pause between two separate volleys of bullets, Kreun said, with Wilson and his girlfriend both telling told police he fired toward the ground.
+All of the witnesses said Wilson fired several gunshots, with a pause between two separate volleys of bullets, Kreun said, with Wilson and his girlfriend both telling told police he fired toward the ground.

 But one bullet went through the truck’s rear windshield and hit Hutcheson of Reidsville in the back of the head.
 Her friends rushed her to a hospital, where she was pronounced dead.
 None of the other four teens in the truck were hurt.

+Prosecutor Daphne Totten noted that Wilson didn’t call police or tell his family what had happened until three days after the shooting.
+Investigators identified Wilson as the possible shooter after a friend of Wilson’s girlfriend called in a tip, Keun said.

 Police recovered three shell casings from the roadway.
-Kreun said they also found a beer can that matched others found in the teenagers’ truck.
+Kreun said they also found a beer can matching others found in the teenagers’ truck.
 He said the teenagers, including the driver, acknowledged they had been drinking.

 One of the truck’s passengers, 18-year-old Luke Conley, was charged with misdemeanor obstruction of a law enforcement officer.
 Kreun testified that Conley had initially withheld information from police.

-Wilson’s defense attorneys called Conley to the witness stand Tuesday, but he refused to answer any questions.
+Wilson’s attorneys called Conley to the witness stand Tuesday, but he refused to answer any questions.
 Instead, he invoked his Fifth Amendment rights against self-incrimination.

 The truck’s driver, 18-year-old Mason Glisson, also testified and denied swerving in the road or otherwise driving aggressively.
 Glisson said he was driving after drinking several beers, though he was never charged.
 He said there was music playing in the truck and he didn’t see or hear anyone antagonize Wilson.